-Archaeological Excavation Volume Calculator
+Introduction to Archaeological Excavation Volume

-How to Use
+How to Use the Archaeological Excavation Volume Calculator

-Formula
+Excavation Volume Formula

 Here, V is volume, L is length, W is width, and D is depth.
 The formula assumes the trench behaves like a box with a rectangular footprint and a fairly even depth.
 That is why it works well for many test pits, trial trenches, and machine-stripped areas with regular boundaries.

 The page script also converts the metric result into cubic yards using a fixed conversion factor and estimates the number of 10 m³ dump-truck loads by dividing the volume by 10.
-Those extra outputs do not change the core excavation math, but they make the result easier to use in mixed-unit planning conversations and quick haulage estimates.
+Those extra outputs do not change the excavation math, but they make the result easier to use in mixed-unit planning conversations and quick haulage estimates.

 V = 10 × 2 × 1.5 = 30 m³

 Now think about what that number means on the ground.
 Thirty cubic meters is enough spoil to create a substantial stockpile, especially if the site has limited room beside the trench.
 If the team moves spoil by wheelbarrow and each load carries around 0.08 m³, the trench could generate roughly 375 barrow loads.
-That does not mean one person must do all of that work, but it does show why spoil movement can become a major part of the daily labor budget on even a modest excavation.
+That does not mean one person must do all of that work, but it shows why spoil movement can become a major part of the daily labor budget on even a modest excavation.

 The same example also shows how sensitive excavation volume is to design changes.
 If the trench stayed 10 m by 2 m but depth increased from 1.5 m to 2.0 m, the volume would rise to 40 m³.
 That is a one-third increase in spoil from only half a meter of extra depth.
 This is exactly the kind of relationship the calculator helps make visible before fieldwork begins.